Tyrrell Hatton What's In The Bag? - Dunhill Links Championship

 His 3 wood is the 2016 TaylorMade M2 with 16.5° of loft, slightly higher than your usual 3 wood.

-He ranked fifth in the field in Greens in Regulation, hitting an impressive 84.7%, using the Ping i200 irons.
+He is currently 70% of Greens in Regulation, using his Ping i210 irons.

 He carries two Ping Glide 2.0 wedges in 50° and 54° of loft and a Titleist Vokey SM6 58° lob wedge.